Discover a diverse range of women’s health topics authored by the Ob/Gyn physicians and staff at Midwest Center for Women’s HealthCare.

 2024-03-05T07:13:11-06:00

 Should I get a flu shot if I am pregnant?
 Yes, it's safe to get a flu shot during pregnancy.
 In fact, The Centers for Disease Control and Prevention (CDC) and the American College of Obstetricians and Gynecologists recommend that all women who are pregnant during flu season get a flu shot, regardless of their trimester.
-A pregnant woman’s risk of hospitalization from flu is reduced by 40% if vaccinated against the flu according to a CDC research study.
-A flu shot during pregnancy can help: Prevent the flu and maternal complications. [...]
+A pregnant womanโ€™s risk of hospitalization from flu is reduced by 40% if vaccinated against the flu according to a CDC research study.
+A flu shot during pregnancy can help: Prevent the flu and maternal complications.
+The flu is more likely to cause severe illness in pregnant women than in women who are not pregnant.
+Getting the flu during pregnancy increases your risk of becoming hospitalized.
+A flu shot decreases your risk of getting the flu during your pregnancy.
+Prevent potential fetal health problems due to the flu.
+Having a fever caused by the flu early in pregnancy might increase the risk of fetal birth defects.
+Protect your baby after birth.
+Infants are at increased risk of severe flu symptoms, but childhood flu vaccines can't begin until a baby is 6 months old.
+If you

 Flu Shot and Pregnancy2024-03-05T07:13:11-06:00